A penalty-free quantum algorithm to find energy eigenstates: Introduction

 We propose in this work a quantum algorithm with an ambitious goal: to find both the ground state and excited eigenstates of a many-body Hamiltonian, without using any penalty function.
 Since there are no variational steps involved, there will be no encounter with the barren plateaus.
 Specifically, a wide class of many-body Hamiltonians $H$ can be modeled as a sum of two components: $H = h_1 + h_2$, with the eigenvalues and eigenstates of $h_1$ and $h_2$ solvable and physically easy to prepare on a quantum circuit, e.g., the $H$ of the transverse Ising model as one obvious example.
 We shall show that energy eigenstates of $H$ can then be found by a series of quantum operations on the quantum circuit.
 To that end, our starting point is to shift and rescale the eigenvalues of $h_1$ and $h_2$ so that the ITE of $H$ can be implemented by stochastic sampling \cite{ye2025quantum} of a density matrix composed of projectors of $h_1$ and $h_2$.
 The ground state can then be prepared on the quantum circuit from stochastic sampling based ITE.
 To find excited states (in principle, more than one), the main challenge is to project out the highly complex ground state or other lower excited states.
 Fortunately, this hurdle can now be overcome by making use of a latest protocol called the state-based simulation \cite{alipour2025state}.
 Once ground-state projector is realized, the first excited state can be found on the quantum circuit in the same fashion, that is, with stochastic sampling based ITE again, without using any loss function, either.
 This process can in principle continue so as to find more excited eigenstates of $H$.
 Eigenvalues can be also ``read out" from the quantum circuits since the expectation values of $h_1$ and $h_2$ can be directly measured.
-As elaborated below, a combination of stochastic sampling algorithm based on the simple projectors of $h_1$ and $h_2$ and the state-based simulation to implement projectors of already-solved low-lying eigenstates enables us to find not just the ground state, but multiple excited eigenstates of a big class of many-body Hamiltonians.
-We finally use the transverse Ising model to elaborate the execution of our approach.
+As elaborated below, a combination of stochastic sampling algorithm based on the simple projectors of $h_1$ and $h_2$ and the state-based simulation to implement projectors of already-solved low-lying eigenstates enables us to find not just the ground state, but multiple excited eigenstates of a big class of many-body Hamiltonians. \rv{Indeed, the assumed splitting of $H$ into two solvable parts represents a natural situation in many physics-oriened problems and does not limit the scope of relevance of our findings.
+First, our methodology can be extended to cases where $H$ consists of additional terms $h_i$.
+The eigenstates of $h_i$ should be with lower entanglement, therefore, the above-mentioned method such VQE or some subspace method can calculate such eigenstates with a circuit with reasonable depth.
+Second, as a fundamental result in computation theory, models within the QMA-complete complexity class can be expressed in this form \cite{PhysRevA.78.012352}.} \rv{For Hamiltonians that are not easily expressed in the aforementioned form, we propose a variant in which the Hamiltonian is treated as a linear combination of multi-qubit Pauli operators.
+In this approach, stochastic sampling is applied directly to these Pauli operators.
+This variant remains consistent with our primary algorithm and allows for straightforward implementation on a quantum circuit.} We finally use the transverse Ising model to elaborate the execution of our approach.